Kamo no Chōmei: Life as a poet

 After his father's death, Chōmei became more interested in poetry, and three poets were influential to his literary growth.
 His mentor Shōmyō (1112-1187) was of the Rokujō school, which did not receive much recognition because of a lack of patrons from the Imperial household.
 As his mentor, Shōmyō taught Chōmei the finer techniques and styles of court poetry.
 Kamo no Shigeyasu, the head Shinto priest of the Upper Kamo Shrine, was also instrumental in developing Chōmei's skill as a poet, inviting him to his poetry contests.
 Through Shigeyasu's influence and support, Chōmei completed a book of poems called Kamo no Chōmei-shū ("Collection") in 1181.
 Another important figure in the development of Chōmei's poetry was the poet priest Shun'e.
-Through his poetry circle, known as Karin'en (Grove of Poetry), an amalgam of people, including Shinto and Buddhist Priests, low- to mid-ranking courtiers, and women in the court who shared their writings.
+Through his poetry circle, known as Karin'en (Grove of Poetry), an amalgam of people, including Shinto and Buddhist Priests, low- to mid-ranking courtiers and women in the court, shared their writings.
 The tales from these meetings filled a large part of Chōmei's Mumyōshō.

 Music played a significant role throughout Chōmei's life.
 His musical mentor, Nakahara Ariyasu, was instrumental in his development, and Chōmei, known as Kikudaifu by his audience, was noted for his skill.
 According to an account by Minamoto no Ienaga, Chōmei's love for music was revealed in the sorrow he felt when he had to return a biwa (lute) called Tenari to the emperor.

 In his thirties, Chōmei enjoyed moderate success in poetry contests and inclusion into anthologies, such as the Senzaishū.
 With inventive phrasing to describe nature, such as "semi no ogawa" to describe the Kamo river, Chōmei caused a bit of controversy.
 Entering the poem, with this phrase, into the Kamo Shrine's official poetry contest, he lost because the judge thought he was writing about a river that did not exist.
 Chōmei insisted, however, that the phrase had been used before and was included in the records of the shrine.
 Chōmei seems to have offended his cousin, who had assumed Nagatsugu's position of sho-negi.
 This episode shows that Chōmei still held a grudge against his cousin for becoming the new sho-negi.
 To rub in the embarrassment, the poem with this phrase was later included in the Shin Kokinshū.